cometbft/cometbft/spec/consensus/gossip/crdt.md

 # Tendermint Message sets as a CRDT

-Here argue that the exchange of messages of the Tendermint algorithm can and should be seen as an eventually convergent Tuple implemented as a tuple space.
+Here we argue that the exchange of messages of the Tendermint algorithm can and should be seen as an eventually convergent Tuple implemented as a tuple space CRDT.

 > :warning:
 > We assume that you understand the Tendermint algorithm and therefore we will not review it here.